The Down Hill Strugglers

-The Down Hill Strugglers, previously known as the Dust Busters, is an American old-time string band trio from Brooklyn, New York, United States.
-Formed in 2008, the band has been influenced by the music that came out of rural America, including Appalachian traditions, music from the Deep South, and the Western States.
+The Down Hill Strugglers, previously known as the Dust Busters, is an American old-time string band trio from Brooklyn, New York.
+Formed in 2008, the band has been influenced by the music of rural America, including Appalachian traditions, music from the Deep South, and the Western States.
 The band was originally made up of Craig Judelman, Eli Smith, and Walker Shepard.
 In 2012, Craig Judelman left the Dust Busters and was replaced by multi-instrumentalist Jackson Lynch.
-At that time, the band changed its name to the Down Hill Strugglers.
+At the same time, the band changed its name to the Down Hill Strugglers.

 About

-Eli Smith and Walker Shepard met while hanging out at the home Peter Stampfel of The Holy Modal Rounders where they also met John Cohen of The New Lost City Ramblers, they met fiddler/multi-instrumentalist Jackson Lynch while hanging around the New York folk music scene at the Jalopy Theatre in Brooklyn.
+Eli Smith and Walker Shepard met while at the home of Peter Stampfel of The Holy Modal Rounders, where they also met John Cohen of The New Lost City Ramblers.
+They met fiddler and multi-instrumentalist Jackson Lynch at the folk music club, the Jalopy Theatre in Brooklyn, NY.

-Smith currently produces his own internet radio show and blog called "Down Home Radio" which is dedicated to the sounds of folk music.
+Smith has produced his own podcast and blog called "Down Home Radio" which is dedicated to the sounds of folk music.
 He has also founded two festivals to promote old-time music in New York City: The Brooklyn Folk Festival and The Washington Square Park Folk Festival.
-He also teaches banjo to individuals and to classes at the Jalopy Theatre and School of Music in Brooklyn.
-While giving lessons to his students, he was interviewed on "Caught in the Act," on Brooklyn Independent Television on techniques for five string banjo players.

-Shepard developed a love for old-time music by listening to past voices such as Roscoe Holcomb, Gaither Carlton, Fiddlin' John Carson, and B.F.
-Shelton.
-By listening to past musicians, he has developed a personal style that fits into old-time music, but also allows younger generations to relate and connect to the music.

 Style and influence

-Their style of music is influenced by rural old time traditions of Appalachia, the Deep South, and the Western States.
-The band is also influenced by the folk musicians who have played before them and strive to introduce this style of music to a younger generation.
-They have met with individuals such as banjo player, Pat Conte, Alice Gerrard, Clyde Davenport, the late fiddler Joe Thompson.
+Their style of music is influenced by rural old-time traditions of Appalachia, the Deep South, and the Western States.
+The band is also influenced by the folk musicians who have played before them, and they aim to introduce the folk style of music to a younger generation.
+They have met with individuals such as banjo player Pat Conte, Alice Gerrard, Clyde Davenport, and the late fiddler Joe Thompson.